 The scholarship awarding organization may contact you for an interview after you submit an application.
 An official from the organization that will award the scholarship will typically ask you open-ended questions during the interview to find out more about you.
 Your eligibility for the award may be affected by how you answered the questions.

-This article provides examples of typical scholarship interview questions along with sample responses.
+This article, we at founderactivity will provide examples of typical scholarship interview questions along with sample responses.
 We then provide advice on how to respond to these types of questions.

 How To Prepare for a Scholarship Interview

-Practice your responses to some of the typical questions that are asked at most scholarship interviews; that is the most crucial thing to do.
+Practice your responses to some of the typical questions that are asked at most scholarship interviews; that is the most important thing to do.

 These actions can also be helpful: